AddSearch/js-client-library/README.md

 var client = new AddSearchClient('YOUR PUBLIC SITEKEY');
 // Execute search.
 Callback function cb will be called with search results client.search('keyword', cb);
+// Get search suggestions for a keyword client.suggest('api');
 ```

 ## Browser support